MolSSI-Education/cpp_programming/01-03-collaboration.md

 Anyone can see Pull Requests on public repositories.
 Try reviewing a few pull requests on the periodic table repository.
 You can leave comments/reactions.
 Take a few minutes to review someone else's pull request.

-Once your changes have been accepted, upstream will have those changes on the `master` branch..
+Once your pull request has been accepted and merged, master will have the changes you made.

 ## Incorporating upstream changes to local